 Did You Know?

-The real William Jennings Bryant ran for President three times: 1896, 1900, and 1908.
-Bryant was the first Presidential candidate to extensively barnstorm during a Presidential campaign in an era when most candidates did not.
-Although it's suggested that he might be contemplating a run in next election, which would have been 1928, it's highly unlikely.
-He did serve in public office twice - as Congressman from Nebraska from 1891 to 1895 and as Secretary of state under Woodrow Wilson from 1913 to 1915, when he resigned over the country's policy toward Germany after the Lusitania was sunk.
+The real William Jennings Bryan ran for President three times: 1896, 1900, and 1908.
+Bryan was the first Presidential candidate to extensively barnstorm during a Presidential campaign in an era when most candidates did not.
+Although it's suggested that he might be contemplating a run in the next election, which would have been in 1928, it's highly unlikely.
+He did serve in public office twice - as Congressman from Nebraska from 1891 to 1895 and as Secretary of State under Woodrow Wilson from 1913 to 1915, when he resigned over the country's policy toward Germany after the Lusitania was sunk.
 Despite his fundamentalist Christian beliefs, he was considered as Liberal and Progressive, supporting anti-Imperialist policies and trust-busting.
 See more

 Version of Inherit the Wind